 Late work and submission details: Late work will be immediately docked one letter grade, unless there is a documented emergency or accommodation arranged with the TA.
-After a week of being late, it will be docked another letter grade.
+The grade will continue to be reduced one letter grade for each week it is late, up to 50% of the grade.
 Students must coordinate documentation and making up late work with their TA.
 Let your TA know as soon as possible to make arrangements.
 Don't wait until the last minute as technical problems can occur that will not be an acceptable excuse for late work.

 "Incomplete" grades are an option for students who have completed most of the course (more than 50%) but experience a serious life-changing circumstance in which they cannot complete the class on time.

 Students who qualify for an "Incomplete" receive up to 6 weeks after the semester ends to finish the class.
 If you think you may have a qualifying event, please email your TA to make arrangements.